-A. Plaintiff and Other Members of the Classes Paid The Cost of Tuition, Room and Board, and/or Fees for the Semester of Spring 2020
+A. Plaintiffs and Other Members of the Classes Paid The Cost of Tuition, Room and Board and/or Fees for the Semester of Winter 2020

-- 22. Plaintiff and members of the Classes are individuals who paid the cost of tuition, room and board, and/or fees for the University's semester in Spring of 2020. - 23.
-Spring semester classes at the University began on January 6, 2020.
-Final exams for the semester are scheduled to end on or around May 1, 2020.
+27. Plaintiffs and members of the Classes are individuals who paid the cost of tuition, room and board, and/or fees for the University's semester in Winter of 2020.

+28. Winter semester classes at the University began on January 8, 2020.
+Final exams for the semester are scheduled to end on or around April 30, 2020.
 Prior to the COVID-19 outbreak, students were scheduled to move out of their residences on or around the first week or so of May 2020; because of the COVID-19 outbreak, the students were required to move out in the middle of March.

-- 24. For freshmen, tuition at the University for the 2019-2020 academic year starts at \$14,524 for an in-state resident and starts at \$39,830 for an out-of-state resident.
-Approximate room and board costs at the University for the year start at \$10,522 for a shared occupancy of a double room with a "silver" (lowest price) meal plan.1 - 25.
-Tuition and fees listed and described in the above paragraphs are provided by way of example; total damage amounts which may include other fees not listed herein will be proven at trial.
+29. Tuition at the University (with some fees included in the tuition costs) for the 2019-2020 academic year starts at \$15,558 for an in-state resident and starts at \$51,200 for an out-ofstate resident.
+Approximate room and board costs at the University for the year are \$11,996 (although many students pay significantly more for room and board, including Plaintiff Ingell, who paid \$14,180.00 for the year).

+30. Tuition and fees listed and described in the above paragraphs are provided by way of example; total damage amounts - which may include other fees not listed herein - will be proven at trial.
 There are also fees which are not included in the cost of tuition, which are separately discussed above and throughout this Complaint.

-B. In Response to COVID-19, the University Gets It Half Right: Students Are Required or Encouraged to Leave Campus, But the University Does Not Provide Them With An Adequate Refund of Partial Tuition, Room and Board, and Fees
+B. In Response to COVID-19, the University Gets It Half Right: Students Are Required or Encouraged to Leave Campus, But the University Does Not Provide Them With An Adequate Refund of Partial Tuition, Room and Board and Fees

-- 26. Beginning in January of 2020, COVID-19 began presenting American cities and universities with an unprecedented, modern-day challenge: maintaining the fabric of our economy and communities while protecting American lives. - 27.
-In March 2020, several U.S. cities, states, and municipalities began calling for social distancing to slow the spread of COVID-19.
-Eventually, some cities, states, and municipalities ordered citizens and residents to "shelter-at-home," effectively requiring them to stay home, other than to receive essential services. - 28.
-As such, in March 2020, all students who could leave campus residence halls were directed to do so and students were advised that all Spring 2020 classes would be moved to online learning platforms.
-Students were advised that most University buildings would soon be locked during the day and all student activities (including campus athletics) would be canceled.
+31. Beginning in January of 2020, COVID-19 began presenting American cities and universities with an unprecedented, modern-day challenge: maintaining the fabric of our economy and communities while protecting American lives.

+32. In March 2020, several U.S. cities, states, and municipalities began calling for social distancing to slow the spread of COVID-19.
+Eventually, some cities, states, and municipalities ordered citizens and residents to "shelter-at-home," effectively requiring them to stay home, other than to receive essential services.

+33. As such, in March 2020, all students who could leave campus residence halls were directed to do so and students were advised that all Winter 2020 classes would be moved to online learning platforms.
+Students were advised that most University buildings would be locked during the day and all student activities (including campus athletics) would be canceled.
 Campus food options would be continued on a limited basis.